 August 07, 2018

-Several political science students are spending their summers interning in the offices of state and U.S. legislators.
+Our political science students are gaining valuable insights into the inner workings of government by spending their summers interning in the offices of state and U.S. legislators.

 Senior Leah Popple, of Shavertown, Pa., is interning in the Wilkes-Barre office of U.S. Sen. Patrick Toomey, a Republican, working closely with constituent advocates, casework issues, and on policy memos and policy research.